All Episodes

 And as such, the majorities need to be torn apart and torn down.

-There is no evil way to take them down.
+And because the majority is inherently evil, there is no evil way to take them down.

 You're totally justified in whatever technique you use.

-They are so evil and so bad and so oppressive that if you have to cheat and lie like Harry Reed making it up about Mitt Romney not paying tax, then you go right ahead.
+They are so evil and so bad and so oppressive that if you have to cheat and lie like Harry Reid making it up about Mitt Romney not paying tax, then you go right ahead.

 If that's what it takes to win, that's what's permissible.